Territorial claims in the Arctic: Russia

 The expedition aimed to establish that the eastern section of seabed passing close to the Pole, known as the Lomonosov and Mendeleyev Ridges, is in fact an extension of Russia's landmass.
 The expedition came as several countries are trying to extend their rights over sections of the Arctic Ocean floor.
 Both Norway and Denmark are carrying out surveys to this end.
 Vladimir Putin made a speech on a nuclear icebreaker on 3 May 2007, urging greater efforts to secure Russia's "strategic, economic, scientific and defense interests" in the Arctic.

 In mid-September 2007, Russia's Natural Resources Ministry issued a statement:

 Viktor Posyolov, an official with Russia's Agency for Management of Mineral Resources:

 On August 4, 2015, Russia submitted additional data in support of its bid, containing new arguments based on "ample scientific data collected in years of Arctic research", for territories in the Arctic to the United Nations.
 Through this bid, Russia is claiming 1.2 million square kilometers (over 463,000 square miles) of Arctic sea shelf extending more than 350 nautical miles (about 650 kilometers) from the shore.

 In February 2016 additional data was submitted by Russian Minister of Natural Resources and Environment Sergey Donskoy.
 After the expedition "Arktika 2007" Russian researchers collected new data reinforcing Russia's claim to part of the sea bottom beyond its uncontested 200-mile Exclusive Economic Zone (EEZ) within its Arctic sector, the North Pole area included.
 On August 9, 2016, the UN Commission on the Limits of the Continental Shelf began its review of the submission.

 In 2021, the Russian Federation submitted several addenda to the CLCS extending the area claimed as part of its extended continental shelf.
 One submission extended its shelf claim across the Lomonosov Ridge up to the outer limit of Canada and Denmark's EEZ.
 This area overlaps completely with Danish and Canadian claims.
 Moscow also extended its shelf on the Gakkel Ridge, part of which overlaps with Danish claims.

+In 2023, the CLCS agreed with most of Russia's claims granting them rights to delineate their continental shelf based on the Mendeleev-Alpha Rise, the Podvodnikov Basin, and the Lomonosov Ridge as parts of the Asian continental shelf.
+However, the CLCS did not recognise the Gakkel Ridge, contested by Russia and Denmark, as part of Russia's Continental Shelf.